chenshiqi77/HARE/README-en.md

 <!-- Introduction -->
 ## Introduction

-HARE is a pre-trained model trained by the LiteAI team based on a mixture of open source high-quality pre-trained data of about 600B Tokens and strategy-generated training data.
+HARE is a pre training model developed by the LiteAI team of China Telecom Guizhou Branch.
+We use high-quality open-source and strategy generated synthetic data of approximately 600B tokens as pre training data.
 The model size is only 1.1B and has achieved good results on the Open LLM Leaderboard.
 - We selected Mistral as the infrastructure, reused its word segmenter, and modified the model parameters to reduce the model size to 1.1B.
 - Our model follows the Mistral infrastructure, so it can be directly applied to many open source projects that support Mistral, such as vLLM.
 - The number of parameters of our model is only 1.1 billion, so we can deploy the model on low-cost devices such as consumer graphics cards and mobile phones.